ecr007/English-World/Phrases-Vocabulary/B.md

 Buy: (verb) To acquire something by paying for it.
 Past Tense: Bought | Past Participle: Bought | E.g: We bought a new car last month.

 Bright: (Adj) giving out or reflecting much light; shining.
 E.g: A bright room has a lot of natural light and feels cheerful and vibrant.

+Besides: (?)

+Break Up: To end a romantic relationship.